cosmovision/104client/README.md

 ###Installing

-You will need the lib to use this tool:
+You will need the libiec60870 to use this tool:
 http://libiec61850.com/libiec61850/downloads/

 You can build 104client with the following command